-(A partnership between UKaid Sakchyam and Unique Nepal Laghubitta Bittiya Sanstha Ltd)
+(This partnership between UKaid Sakchyam and Unique Nepal Laghubitta Bittiya Sanstha Ltd has concluded successfully)

 Socioeconomic exclusion of the rural disadvantaged population, predominantly women, remains as one of the major challenges faced by Nepal when it comes to development.
 Vulnerable communities are denied basic rights such as education confining them to illiteracy and poverty.
 Often they also lack a voice to express their concerns, and are rarely consulted.
 UKaid Sakchyam Access to Finance Programme (Sakchyam), believes providing access to financial services to these disadvantaged groups is a crucial agent for change.
 In the context of Nepal, people not only lack basic financial services but are also unable to financially sustain themselves even when financial services are made available.
 Additionally, development efforts for socioeconomic and gender inclusion are not fairly distributed across all regions.
 Illiteracy rates in the Far West, as reported by HDI for instance, lies roughly between 40-55%.
 According to the United Nations Development Assistance Framework (UNDAF) for Nepal published in June, 2018, the Mid- and Far-Western Regions rank the lowest on both the Gender Empowerment Measure and the Gender-related Development Index (GDI).